Author, Wrecks and Aircraft Restorer

 left of the hundreds of RNZAF wartime aircraft scrapped there.
 By the

 early 1960s those visits had led to a decision to acquire a P-40 "for

 restoration", a story told in greater detail in a new book The

 Whole Nine Yards - Story of an Anzac P-40 by well-known New Zealand author John King.

-The PNG connection started with my father, who managed
+The Papua New Guinea (PNG) connection started with my father, who managed

 coconut plantations in the Ninigo Islands off the north coast of New